dliggat/downtime_notifier/README.md

     3. Record the result to DynamoDB
     4. If the up/down state has changed from the previous invocation's DynamoDB record, mark this site for notification
 3. If any sites have been marked for notification, collate the results and notify the SNS topic

+## Local Development
+This repository is initially based on my [Local Lambda Toolkit](https://github.com/dliggat/local-lambda-toolkit), which has an overview of the directory structure and `Makefile` used here.